slichzaddy/eye_tracker/README.md

 # Eye Tracker for Depression Detection
 Eye Tracker tracks the eyeball movement.
 Can be used for various purposes like depression detection and test proctoring.

+The following eye tracker can be used to detect depression while answering a Standard Questionnaire.
+Gaze tracking can be used to monitor patients while they answer the questions.
+Research has shown that depressed patients depict higher eye movement/ restlessness while answering.

 Make sure to download all files in the same directory.
 To run the product, use -
 python eye_tracker.py --shape-predictor shape_predictor_68_face_landmarks.dat